 The arrested person has the right to the assistance of a lawyer in the Issuing State pursuant to Directive 2013/48/EU on the right of access to a lawyer.
 This states that the ISL’s role is:

-“to assist the lawyer in the executing Member State by providing that lawyer with information and advice with a view to the effective exercise of the rights of requested persons under Framework Decision 2002/584/JHA” (article 10 (4) Directive 2013/48/EU).
+“to assist the lawyer in the Executing State by providing that lawyer with information and advice with a view to the effective exercise of the rights of requested persons under Framework Decision 2002/584/JHA” (article 10 (4) Directive 2013/48/EU).

 This Directive recognised explicitly the need for “dual representation” or “double defence” in EAW cases, which had been advocated for many years.